jimhigson/oboe.js-dissertation/markdown/4_Design_and_Reflection.md

 developers, as a starting point to handle low-level parsing in higher-level libraries they work very well -- most XML DOM parsers are built in this way.
-The pre-existing Clarinet project [@clarinet] is well tested, liberally licenced, and compact, meeting our needs perfectly.
+The pre-existing Clarinet project [@clarinet] is well tested, liberally licenced, and compact, appropriately meeting our needs.
+The version of Clarinet used in Oboe when delivered to the browser has been customised to remove Node-specific parts and to work better with browser compiler optimisers, for example by removing non-literal case labels from switch statements.
 The name of this project, Oboe.js, was chosen in tribute to the value delivered by Clarinet, itself named after the **SAX**ophone.

 API design
 ----------